Haixing-Hu/vue-html-editor/README.md

 The model bind to the control, which must be a two way binding variable.

+Note that the value of model could be set to `null`, and in that case the text content of the editor will be set to an empty string.
+While, if the text content of the editor is set to empty, the value of the model will be set to `null` instead of an empty string.

 ## `language`

 The optional code of language used by the summernote plugin.
 Default value is `'en-US'`.